Man uses personal tragedy to help area shelters, pets through new non-profit

 Anyone interested in donating to the Roleaux Foundation can find the information by clicking the link here.

 Camp Bow Wow will also host a fundraiser Tuesday, July 23, 2019 at the Prairieville and Gonzales Raising Cane’s restaurants.
-Anyone who mentions Roleaux or Cara’s House, where Roleaux was adopted, can donate 15 percent of the proceeds from their meal to the effort.
+Anyone who mentions Roleaux or Cara’s House, where Roleaux was adopted, can donate 15% of the proceeds from their meal to the effort.